NIST CSF logo

 Introduction

+Today, many companies turn to security guidelines like the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) when they need help creating a rigorous approach to cybersecurity risk management.
 Cybersecurity risk management is more critical today than ever.
 Global cybercrime costs businesses 16.4 billion every day, with a ransomware attack occurring every eleven seconds.
 Yet, managing risk is a challenging, ongoing, iterative process for all organizations.

 What is NIST CSF?

 NIST CSF is a list of standards, guidelines, and practices designed to help organizations better manage and reduce cyber risk of all types, including malware, password theft, phishing attacks, DDoS, traffic interception, social engineering, and others.
 The National Institute of Standards and Technology (NIST) created the framework by collaborating with government and industry groups, and the framework was designed to complement existing organizational cybersecurity operations.
-NIST CSF rests on industry best practices gathered from various other documents and standards like ISO 27001 and COBIT 5.
+NIST CSF rests on industry best practices gathered from other documents and standards like ISO 27001 and COBIT 5.

 Blog